Molecular phylogenetics: Limitations

 Molecular systematics is an essentially cladistic approach: it assumes that classification must correspond to phylogenetic descent, and that all valid taxa must be monophyletic.
 This is a limitation when attempting to determine the optimal tree(s), which often involves bisecting and reconnecting portions of the phylogenetic tree(s).

 The recent discovery of extensive horizontal gene transfer among organisms provides a significant complication to molecular systematics, indicating that different genes within the same organism can have different phylogenies.
+HGTs can be detected and excluded using a number of phylogenetic methods (see Inferring horizontal gene transfer).

 In addition, molecular phylogenies are sensitive to the assumptions and models that go into making them.
 Firstly, sequences must be aligned; then, issues such as long-branch attraction, saturation, and taxon sampling problems must be addressed.
 This means that strikingly different results can be obtained by applying different models to the same dataset.
+The tree-building method also brings with it specific assumptions about tree topology, evolution speeds, and sampling.
+The simplistic UPGMA assumes a rooted tree and a uniform molecular clock, both of which can be incorrect.

-Moreover, as previously mentioned, UPGMA is a simple approach in which the tree is always rooted.
-The algorithm assumes a constant molecular clock for sequences in the tree.
-This is associated with being a limitation in that if unequal substitution rates exist, the result may be an incorrect tree.
+The low resolution power of single genes have been overcome using multigene phylogenies, though the issue of HGT still merits careful algorithmic design.